chanon-kr/example_sql_dependencies_network/README.md

 # example_sql_dependencies_network
-An example of SQL Dependencies Network from this article;
+An example of SQL Dependencies Network from this article;<br>
 : https://medium.com/@chanon.krittapholchai/sql-dependencies-network-with-sqllineage-and-networkx-61a778f486d4

 *All queries are dummy.